 Next up is the oldest building on the property, the Apalatea-Burlando House.
 Originally the home of Italian immigrant Matt Burlando, a blacksmith who bought the house in 1915 in hopes of starting his own cattle ranch.

-The building now serves at the Silver City saloon and a country store with its collection of neat artifacts and antiques embellishing its interior from floor to ceiling.
+The building now serves as the Silver City saloon and a country store with its collection of neat artifacts and antiques embellishing its interior from floor to ceiling.
 There are 17 other buildings, including period miner’s cabins, a post office, and a rustic church.

 For antique lovers, Silver City is a diamond in the rough, and there are thousands of artifacts on display throughout the property.
 Some of them for sale in the town’s main building.

 Even though Silver City never existed, as it sits today, the setting has captured the quintessence of the period of Kern River Valley ‘s historic past.
-While in the area, travelers may want to take in some of the many other nearby historic sites or enjoy visiting Isabella Lake and the mighty Kern River both just minutes away from Silver City.
+While in the area, travelers may want to take in some of the many other nearby historic sites or enjoy visiting Lake Isabella and the mighty Kern River both just minutes away from Silver City.

 Hundreds of campsites are available around Isabella Lake and rooms and supplies are available in most of the surrounding small towns.
 Silver City Ghost Town is located at 3829 Lake Isabella Blvd, Bodfish, California.
 Open seven days a week depending on the weather.